MarcusKLY/ENGG1340-Group-Project/README.md

     ┋           \/                   \/    ┋
     ┋======================================┋

-In a world where every HKU student is constantly juggling a multitude of assignments, you find yourself as an ordinary student embroiled in this never-ending struggle.
-One fateful night, you're trapped in the enigmatic KKL building, feverishly working to meet a deadline before 23:59.
-Overwhelmed, you drift off to sleep, with dreams of completing your work and returning home to your family.

-Jolted awake, you realize that the once-familiar surroundings have transformed into a dimly-lit labyrinth.
-Desperate to leave, you search for help, only to find that you are completely alone.

-Embarking on a thrilling quest to escape HKU, you face a series of increasingly formidable obstacles.
-As you delve deeper into the unknown, you start to unravel a sinister conspiracy lurking beneath the surface, with implications far more profound than you could have ever imagined.

-Unleash your inner strength, conquer the challenges that lie ahead, and uncover the shocking truth behind this mysterious event.
-The fate of your world rests in your hands, as you embark on a heart-pounding race against time to break free from the clutches of this enigmatic realm!
+As a typical HKU student, you're stuck in the KKL building late at night, struggling to meet a deadline.
+You jolted awake to find yourself lost in a dark maze and completely alone.
+Your mission is to escape HKU by overcoming obstacles and unraveling a sinister conspiracy.
+Can you unleash your inner strength and conquer the challenges that lie ahead to uncover the truth?

 ## Gameplay